 My Overall Thoughts On The Yamaha P-515

 I think this is a great digital piano for the price.
-The key-bed on this digital piano feels like they could definitely up the price to something similar to what Kawai is charging for their digital pianos.
-I think the number one thing to look at with a digital piano is the key-bed along with the quality of the piano samples.
+The key-bed feels like they could definitely up the price to something similar to what Kawai is charging for their instruments.
+I think the number one thing to look at with a digital piano is the key-bed along with the quality of the acoustic samples.

 This is where the main separation happens when it comes to keyboards.
 When you’re playing on a cheaper keyboard you can immediately tell and when you’re playing on a quality keyboard you can also instantly tell.

 Keep in mind that the P-515 is not made for beginners.
 That doesn’t mean you can play on it as a beginner in any way, it just means that the price range is going to be steep compared to a beginner’s keyboard.

 This is meant for the serious musician who has been playing for a while and has developed a preference for keyboards.
-I recommend this digital piano over any of the other Yamaha digital pianos as I feel the key-bed and piano samples take it to the next level.
+I recommend this over any of the other Yamaha digital pianos as I feel the key-bed and piano samples take it to the next level.
 If you like this keyboard or have any questions leave them below in the comment section.

 Yamaha has recently come out with their newest stage piano, the CP88.
 Check out my full review on this product at the link.